simulogics/airlinesim-docs/content/docs/beginners-guide/scheduling-flights/index.en.md

 Without activation, the flights will be deleted after a few days to prevent slot blocking.
 {{< /hint >}}

 You can activate your flight plan by navigating to the Select Flight Plan Operation menu below your schedule.
-You can choose between activating the flight plan straight away or applying a three day delay.
+You can choose between activating the flight plan right away or applying a three day delay.

 ![Activation Menu](scheduling_10.png "Activation Menu")